 But that lack of meaningful and lengthy breaks is doing harm to us all—and not just individually.
 It’s harming our productivity and creativity, making us cranky and leading to teamwork issues.
 Overwork leads to burnout, which leads to you resenting your job.
+It’s wise to take a quick breather every now and then.
+In fact, you can even use products like a 3000mg CBD oil in order to de-stress during your breaks.

 The answer, of course, is those breaks.
 Your brain, your body, your emotions—they need time off.
 If you’re social with others, and social with the world around you, you’re happier.